ClaraTurp/Getting-Started-with-Python/README.md

 # Getting-Started-with-Python

-This workshop was developped using [Library Carpentries](https://librarycarpentry.org/lc-python-intro/) <br>
+This workshop was developed using [Library Carpentries](https://librarycarpentry.org/lc-python-intro/) <br>
 No prior programming experience is required or expected for this workshop.
 It is divided into two 2 hours workshop.

 ## Before the first workshop